Moesif/moesif-nodejs/README.md

 5) `maskContent`

-Type: `EventModel => EventModel` maskContent is a function that takes the final event object as an argument before we submit to Moesif.
+Type: `MoesifEventModel => MoesifEventModel` maskContent is a function that takes the final Moesif event model (rather than the Express req/res objects) as an argument before being sent to Moesif.
-With maskContent, you can make modifications to headers or body of the event before it is sent to Moesif.
+With maskContent, you can make modifications to headers or body such as removing certain header or body fields.

  ```javascript
  options.maskContent = function(event) {